 Full Name: Previous Name:

 Role Date of Birth:

 Place of Birth:

 Current Address

 Previous Address:

 Please list below all Sporting / NGB Qualifications (if any):

-National Governing Body Qualific cation Held
+National Governing Body Qualification Held

 HAVE YOU COMPLETED CHILD PROTECTION AWARENESS/SAFEGUARDING TRAINING?

-Yes: No: If yes, please state approximate date:/ EVERY INDIVIDUAL WHO WISHES TO JOIN OR CARRYOUT A ROLE WITH HSI SHOULD FAMILIARISE THEMSELVES WITH THE CODE OF ETHICS & GOOD PRACTICE FOR YOUTH SPORT IN HSI (IN PARTICULAR THE VARIOUS CODES OF CONDUCT).
-Do you agree to abide by the guidelines and Codes of Conduct contained in the Code of Ethics & Good Practice for Youth Sport in HSI?
-Yes: No: Have you ever been asked to leave a sporting/youth organisation?
-Yes: No: (If you have answered yes, we will contact you in confidence) References: Please supply the name, address and telephone of two people who we can contact and who, from personal knowledge, are willing to endorse your application.
-One of these names should be, where possible, the name of an Administrator / Leader in your last Club / place of involvement Name and Address of Referee 1: Name and Address of Referee 2: Signed: Print Name: Date:
+Yes: No:

+If yes, please e state approximate date:/ /

+WITH HSI SHOULD FAMILIARISE THEMSELVES WITH THE CODE OF ETHICS &

+e to abide by the gui Youth Sport in HSI? delines and Code s of Conduct contained in the Code of Ethics & Good

+Yes: No:]

+Have you ev er been asked to lea ave a sporting/yo outh organisation?

+Yes: No:] (If you have answered yes, we will contact you in confidence)

+REFERENCES:

+personal kno owledge, are willing t to endorse your a f two people who we can contact and who, from pplication.
+One of these names should be, where n your last Club / place of involvement

+Name and A ddress of Referee 1 : Name and Address of Referee 2:

+Signed:

+Print Name:

+Date:

 FOR OFFICIAL HSI USE ONLY:

 Applicant Name:

 Date application received:

 Date of interview:

 Interviewed by: 1.

 2.

-References received and are satisfactory: Yes 🗌 No 🗌
+References received and are satisfactory: Yes No

 Vetting check completed & returned Yes 🗌 No 🗌

 (if appropriate):

 Code of Ethics/Safeguarding training completed (or to be done?)
-Yes 🗌 No 🗌
+Yes No

 Code of Conduct to be signed?
-Yes 🗌 No 🗌
+Yes No

 Comments:

-Proof of applicants identification received: Yes 🗌 No 🗌
+Proof of applicants identification received: Yes No

 Identification type:

 Recommendation Approved Not approved

 (with reasons)

+Signature

-Signature Date
+Date

 Position in HSI